Rebekah D. Fenton: Career and advocacy

 In 2019, Fenton became an Adolescent Medicine Fellow in the Potocsnak Family Division of Adolescent and Young Adult Medicine at the Ann and Robert H. Lurie Children's Hospital of Chicago at the Feinberg School of Medicine at Northwestern University in Chicago, Illinois.
 Fenton specializes in Adolescent Medicine with a focus on treating and educating marginalized youth populations such as homeless and gender-nonconforming youth.
 She has conducted research on the use of hospital sponsored blogs as a platform for transgender teens and their families to seek anonymous medical advice and expertise.
 Fenton also continues to advocate for supporting minorities in medicine.
 She organizes group mentoring sessions for medical students from racially underrepresented backgrounds to help them prepare their applications for pediatric residency programs.
 She uses her own story as an example of the lack of confidence and support given to minority students, and then she created a supportive mentorship community to make sure that every student has a chance to excel and continue their careers in medicine.

 Writing and advocacy

-Fenton is an avid writer and has written for Medium since 2018 about topics in medicine, public health, and advocacy.
-As an advocate for health equity with a focus on providing care for marginalized youth, Fenton uses writing as a platform to educate and raise awareness of these topics.

-During the COVID-19 pandemic, Fenton explored the racial disparities in health outcomes across patients in America.
-In her article, she highlighted that Black patients are often denied testing due to a lack of travel history, they are more at risk of dying due to existing chronic health conditions, and Black people make up the majority of deaths due to COVID in many states though they only make up less than 14% of the population.
-She advocates for improved tracking of race and ethnicity data to better understand and dissect the inequities that exist in healthcare, especially in times of crisis.

-In 2018, Fenton communicated the critical need to address gun violence as a public health threat.
-Since Fenton provided healthcare to underserved and marginalized adolescents, this gun violence disproportionately affects her patient population.
-Fenton walked with her students during the #MarchForOurLives in 2018.
 After the murder of George Floyd in 2020, Fenton wrote about her experience providing care for Black Lives Matter protesters.
 Fenton also worked with her colleagues to create a grieving space for Black and brown healthcare workers and students.
 In addition to organizing and participating in marches alongside fellow physicians, Fenton advocates for the need for physicians and healthcare workers to acknowledge racism in their day-to-day work in order to provide the best care for their patients.